huggingface/blog/document-ai.md

     <div itemscope itemprop="acceptedAnswer" itemtype="https://schema.org/Answer">
       <div itemprop="text">

 A table of the currently available Transformers models achieving state-of-the-art performance on Document AI tasks.
-An important trend is that we see more and more models that perform document AI tasks in an end-to-end manner, taking the document image(s) as an input and producing text as an output.
+An important trend is that we see more and more vision-language models that perform document AI tasks in an end-to-end manner, taking the document image(s) as an input and producing text as an output.

 This was last updated in June 2024.